HarukiMoriarty/WISC_CS739_External_Merge_Sort/README.md

     - Run test using command `$ python ./tools/experiment.py test`.
     - Check the output's `parity` and `order` fields to see if they are correct.
 ### 2. Performance
-- Row Comparisions: In progress
+- Row & Column Comparisions: We implemented and use Tree of Loser and OVC, and our sort operation functions correctly.
 - Graceful Degradation: We make sure our optimization works as expected by checking the total amount of disk flushs.
-These are some example:
-    - `./build/Main.exe --row_number=66560` should print out ...
-(Printing out Disk flusks is a little tricky because our implementation is flushing the whole big run instead of memory sized runs I think, will fix this)
+Here we chose how many rows in total was written to disk as the metric (because our fan-ins and memory size may vary).
+You can check this by looking at `Main.exe` output, there should be a line as follow: `src/Sort.cpp:105:~SortIterator total writes to disk (in rows unit): 1`.
+Below are some results we collected and reasonings, note that memory size is 1024 and memory fan-in is 32:
+    - `./build/Main.exe --row_number=1`: 1 row writes.
+    - `./build/Main.exe --row_number=1023`: 1023 rows writes.
+    - `./build/Main.exe --row_number=1025`(over memory size, under max fan-in): 2050 rows writes.
+1025 of these writes are initial writes from memory to disk (unsorted).
+So we consider the remaining: `ceil((2025-1025)/1024)=2` times memory writes.
+    - `./build/Main.exe --row_number=32768`(W=F) (32 memory runs): 65536 row writes, `ceil((65536-32768)/1024)=32` times memory writes.
+This is correct.
+    - `./build/Main.exe --row_number=64512`(W=2F-1) (63 memory runs): 161792 row writes, `ceil((161792-64512)/1024)=95` times memory writes.
+This is correct! `95 = 32 + (31+32)`.

 ## Rubriks Reflection
 We reflected the stuffs we have implemented with the given rubriks: